Tamabcxyz/LinuxCommand/README.md

 ##### Concept: who command is used to find out the following information:
 Time of last system boot.
 Current run level of the system.
-List of logged in users and more.
+List of logged in users and more (how many user login in your system).
 ###### Situation:

 ###### Real combat: